opensearch-project/documentation-website/_security/access-control/users-roles.md

 You can define users by using OpenSearch Dashboards, `internal_users.yml`, or the REST API.
 When creating users, you can map users to roles by using `internal_users.yml` or the REST API.
 If you are using OpenSearch Dashboards to define users, follow the steps in the [Map users to roles]({{site.url}}{{site.baseurl}}/security/access-control/users-roles/#mapping-users-to-roles) tutorial.

 Unless you are defining new [reserved or hidden users]({{site.url}}{{site.baseurl}}/security/access-control/api/#reserved-and-hidden-resources), using OpenSearch Dashboards or the REST API to create new users, roles, and role mappings is recommended.
-The `.yml` files are for initial setup, not ongoing use.
+The `.yml` files are for initial setup and are not for ongoing use.
 {: .warning }

 ### OpenSearch Dashboards